 Sleep trackers were sold to us as the obvious answer to bad sleep.
 Measure it, learn from it, fix it.
 The reality has been more complicated.
 Many users find that wearing a tracker for sleep makes their sleep worse, not better.
-Researchers have a name for it: orthosomnia, a term for anxiety caused by an obsessive pursuit of perfect sleep data.
+Researchers have a name for the phenomenon: orthosomnia, a term for anxiety caused by an obsessive pursuit of perfect sleep data.
+The very tool that was supposed to fix our sleep has become, for a measurable share of users, the cause of new sleep problems they did not have before.

 The tracker is wrong about your sleep more often than you think.
 Your body knows.